svkampen/mangela_c64_demo/README.md

 - [__Pixcen__](https://github.com/Hammarberg/pixcen) Graphics and sprites editor
 - [__GangEd__](http://www.thegang.nu/releases.php?type=4&year=all&headline=Utils&nomenu=1) Graphics, sprites, charset etc. multitool
 - [__vchar64__](https://github.com/ricardoquesada/vchar64) Charset etc. editor

+The Windows binaries was compiled with Visual Studio 2017 under Microsoft Windows 10.

+The Linux binaries was compiled with GCC 6.2.0-5 under Ubuntu 16.10 amd64.

+Please consult `source.txt` in `compiler`, `cruncher` and `genosine` if you need to compile the binary tools yourself.

 ## Getting started
 The Commodore 64 originally released in 1982 is an amazing piece of technical engineering with a huge software catalog and evolving enthusiast scene and demoscene.
 Some argue that the computer revolution of the early 90's would not have occurred without it.
 Programming it is very fun and differs fundamentally from modern software development.